...

 • Tracing pages (optional extension)

 Children select a shape card, then use craft sticks to build that shape on the table.
 The Velcro dots help hold the sticks together, making it easier to form shapes.
-Children can also trace shapes on the mats as extra practice.
-This activity develops spatial awareness, shape recognition, and fine motor skills.

 Pattern Building with Snap Cubes